Nicholas Apáti: Archbishop of Esztergom

-Nicholas Vásári, the Archbishop of Esztergom died in the middle of 1358.
-Apáti was nominated as his successor at least since 23 August.
+Nicholas Vásári, the Archbishop of Esztergom, died in the middle of 1358.
+Apáti was nominated as his successor on 23 August at the latest.
 As Archbishop of Kalocsa, he was replaced by Thomas Telegdi on 25 August.
-On 21 September 1358, Apáti, as postulated Archbishop of Esztergom, presided the investigate court over the charges of disloyalty and betrayal against John, the lector of the Roman Catholic Diocese of Bosnia.
+On 21 September 1358, Apáti, as postulated Archbishop of Esztergom, presided over the investigating court over the charges of disloyalty and betrayal against John, the lector of the Roman Catholic Diocese of Bosnia.
 When relations between Tvrtko I of Bosnia and Louis I worsened, Bishop Peter Siklósi took Louis's side.
-He actively supported the calls for a new crusade against Bosnia, earning him Tvrtko's hostility.
+He actively supported the calls for a new crusade against Bosnia, earning Tvrtko's hostility.
 The Ban even attempted to plot against him, corresponding to that end with John in Đakovo.
 Peter discovered the letters and had the lector imprisoned.
 Apáti summoned a trial to Bács (present-day Bač, Serbia), also attended by some Hungarian prelates and other secular lords.
 During the process, John acknowledged his guilt and pledged loyalty to Louis I. Pope Innocent transferred Apáti to the Archdiocese of Esztergom on 8 October 1358.

-Immediately after his appointment, he held a national synod in Esztergom in the beginning of 1359.
-There he demanded the presence of the provost of Székesfehérvár, who had to acknowledge the supremacy of the Archdiocese of Esztergom upon the instruction of Pope Innocent.
+Immediately after his appointment, he held a national synod in Esztergom at the beginning of 1359.
+There, he demanded the presence of the provost of Székesfehérvár, who had to acknowledge the supremacy of the Archdiocese of Esztergom upon the instruction of Pope Innocent.
 Apáti visited the papal court at Avignon in the first half of 1359.
-There Pope Innocent authorized him to inaugurate the prelates in the Kingdom of Hungary.
+Pope Innocent authorized him to inaugurate the prelates in the Kingdom of Hungary.
 The historian John of Küküllő became a member of the cathedral chapter and Apáti's vicar in Esztergom.
-Sometime in the following years, he was referred as "lord chancellor" by royal documents, for instance in June 1364, July 1365 and July 1366.
-However, there is no consistency in the denomination of the various offices in the royal court, thus this title possibly reflects to only Apáti's powerful position in the royal court.
+Sometime in the following years, he was referred to as "lord chancellor" by royal documents, for instance, in June 1364, July 1365 and July 1366.
+However, there is no consistency in the denomination of the various offices in the royal court.
+Thus, this title possibly reflects only Apáti's influential position in the royal court.
 Historian Pál Engel considered the Hungarian cardinal, Demetrius as the first Lord Chancellor of Hungary, adopting the title in 1377.